 Sugar.
 We all know it's bad for us, but most of us can't get enough of it.
 Luckily, you won't need to quit processed sugar cold-turkey to maintain a healthy lifestyle.
-Julie Simpson, a Banner Health registered dietitian at Banner Children's at Cardon Children’s Medical Center, sat down with us to discuss how we can decrease processed sugar intake.
+Julie Simpson, a Banner Health registered dietitian at Banner Children's Desert, sat down with us to discuss how we can decrease processed sugar intake.

 Also known as refined sugar, processed sugar has been extracted from sugar cane or sugar beets.
 This chemically produced sugar is typically added to premade foods like crackers, soda and even salad dressing to add flavor.
 However, processed sugar has little nutritional value and is high in calories.